mixxxdj/manual/source/chapters/vinyl_control.rst

 --------------  ------------------------------------  ------------------------------------
 |too_loud|      Timecode signal too loud.
 Lower the amplification, either on
-                Mixxx receives a signal which has     your external Mixer, soundcard or too much amplification.               with the `Turntable Input Preamp`_
+                Mixxx receives a signal which has     your external Mixer, soundcard or too much amplification.               with the `Turntable Input Signal Boost`_
 --------------  ------------------------------------  ------------------------------------
 |too_quiet|     Timecode signal too quiet.
 Boost the amplification, either on
-                Mixxx receives a signal which has     your external Mixer, soundcard or not enough amplification.             with the `Turntable Input Preamp`_
+                Mixxx receives a signal which has     your external Mixer, soundcard or not enough amplification.             with the `Turntable Input Signal Boost`_
 ==============  ====================================  ====================================